 Miller Center for Interreligious Learning & Leadership

-The Betty Ann Greenbaum Miller Center for Interreligious Learning & Leadership at Hebrew College provides current and future religious and ethical leaders with the knowledge and skills to serve in a religiously diverse society.
+Established in 2016, the Betty Ann Greenbaum Miller Center for Interreligious Learning & Leadership of Hebrew College provides current and future religious and ethical leaders with the knowledge and skills to serve in a religiously diverse society.
 We work with clergy, academics, and communal leaders, as well as high school, undergraduate, and graduate students and seminarians.

 Teens in the Miller Center’s COVID Youth Commission program celebrate after assembling COVID kits for Boston-area homeless shelters.
 Learn more.